-10 iPhone tricks and hidden features you never knew existed
+10 iPhone tricks and hidden features you never knew about

 Even if you’re not new to using an iPhone, we can guarantee that there are a couple of hidden tricks and sneaky features you might not know about.
 Some tips are more noticeable, like enabling Dark Mode, and others help you do everyday things faster, like connecting to Wi-Fi networks or recording videos.